More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 Can the splitter handle non-square source images?

-Yes — this tool accepts any source aspect ratio and offers three handling modes: crop-to-square (center-crops the source to a 1:1 master then splits, losing pixels on the long edges), letterbox-to-square (adds blank padding bars to make the source square before splitting, preserving all source pixels but introducing borders inside the mural), and force-stretch (deforms the source to square, almost never recommended).
-For a panoramic source intended for a 3x1 horizontal strip, use a 3:1 (or 1.91:1) source ratio and split into three 1:1 tiles — the tool calculates the crop boxes automatically.
-For a portrait source intended for a 1x3 vertical strip, use a 1:3 source.
-Always export at exactly 1080 pixels per tile edge to match Instagram's native render size and minimize recompression artifacts.
+Yes — this tool accepts any source aspect ratio and offers two non-square handling modes under Output Quality.
+Crop to fit center-crops the source down to the exact mural aspect ratio (for example a true 1:1 master for a square 3x3 grid), losing pixels on the long edges but guaranteeing every tile is genuinely square with no distortion.
+Fit with padding adds white letterbox bars so the whole source fits inside the mural without cropping, preserving all source pixels at the cost of borders inside the grid.
+The tool calculates the crop and padding boxes automatically from your chosen grid and format.
+For a panoramic source intended for a 3x1 horizontal strip, use a roughly 3:1 source and split into three 1:1 tiles; for a 1x3 vertical strip use a roughly 1:3 source.
+Either way each tile is exported at exactly 1080 pixels per edge to match Instagram's native render size and minimize recompression artifacts.

 How long does a grid mural typically last before getting buried?